nuclio/nuclio/docs/setup/aks/getting-started-aks.md

 kubectl port-forward -n kube-system $(kubectl get pod -n kube-system -l k8s-app=traefik-ingress-lb -o jsonpath='{.items[0].metadata.name}') 8080:80
 ```

-## Deploy a function with the nuclio playground
+## Deploy a function with the nuclio dashboard

 Browse to `http://localhost:8070` (after having forwarded this port as part of the nuclio installation).
-You should see the [nuclio playground](/README.md#playground) UI.
+You should see the [nuclio dashboard](/README.md#dashboard) UI.
 Choose one of the built-in examples and click **Deploy**.
 The first build will populate the local Docker cache with base images and other files, so it might take a while, depending on your network.
 When the function deployment is completed, you can click **Invoke** to invoke the function with a body.

 ## What's next?